 Europe offers more geographical, cultural and political diversity than any other cruise destination.

-The majority of cruise lines sail throughout this region, with many of them cruising from the UK.
+The majority of sail throughout this region, with many of them cruising from the UK.
 Celebrity Cruises sails four ships in Europe.
 European cruise destinations include the British Isles, Norwegian Fjords and the Mediterranean.

 Cruising in Europe need not only mean cruising the Mediterranean, try a northern European cruise on a Baltic Cruise or a Norwegian Fjords Cruise and experience how these destinations can offer a different view of Europe as you sail into ancient ports and cruise down majestic fjords.